-In Virginia there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.
+In Virginia, there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.

 Virginia Training Providers and Information:

-- prevent intoxicated customers
+- How to prevent intoxicated customers

-- examine IDs
+- How to examine IDs

-- document alcohol-related incidents
+- And how to document alcohol-related incidents

 Additional Educational Material: